State Grant Opportunities

 - LPA’s are not required to complete this procedure to apply for INDOT’s Notice of Funding Availability (NOFA) federal call for projects, or for any federal funds allocated yearly to any MPO.

-- LPA’s should only follow this procedure when applying for other federally funded opportunities such as BUILD grants, INFRA, or USDOT sponsored programs.
+- LPA’s should only follow this procedure when applying for other federally funded opportunities such as RAISE grants, INFRA, or USDOT sponsored programs.

 For further information please view the State Budget Agency Federal Assistance Process link below.
 To access to the State Budget Agency Federal Assistance Request Form view the link below.

 The Federal Highway Administration (FHWA) signs an agreement with each State Department of Transportation to allow states to oversee the responsibilities and execution of their Local Public Agency Program.
 INDOT’s LPA Program’s Guidance Document is the resource manual for INDOT’s LPA Program.
 It is the primary source of program information and guidelines that should be followed during an INDOT LPA project from cradle to grave.
 Revisions to the LPA Guidance Document can be found here.